Kosmorro/kosmorro/README.md

 Note: the first time it runs, Kosmorro will download some important files needed to make the computations.
 They are stored in a cache folder named `.kosmorro-cache` located in your home directory (`/home/<username>` on Linux, `/Users/<username>` on macOS).

-### Exporting to PDF

-Kosmorro can export the computation results to PDF files, but this feature requires first that you install some additional dependencies.
-You can find documentation about this on [Kosmorro's website](https://kosmorro.space/cli/generate-pdf/).

 ## Help translating Kosmorro!

 Kosmorro is translated on [Weblate](https://hosted.weblate.org/engage/kosmorro/), a popular free platform for crowd-sourced internationalization.